Making picture frames for jigsaw puzzles is part and parcel of everyday picture framing. Most experienced framers should

 After all this, the mounted jigsaw puzzle is now ready for picture framing.

-If you puzzle is of standard picture frame size, consider buying a cheaper, ready-made frame, rather than a custom picture frame which will be more expensive.
-Don't be afraid to do a ring-around for prices as custom picture framing prices can vary by as much as 200% depending on which area of your city a picture framer works from.
+If you puzzle is of a standard picture frame size, consider buying a cheaper, ready-made frame, rather than a custom picture frame which will be more expensive.
+Don't be afraid to do a ring-around for prices as custom picture framing prices can vary by as much as 500% depending on which area of your city a picture framer works from.

 Picture framers in expensive, well-to-do suburbs always charge more than others in poorer, less well-to-do areas.
 It's a fact of life.